schrodinator/expert-garbanzo/README.md

 In a browser, navigate to: `https://localhost:8080`

+### Starting a Game

+To play a game, go to any chat room except for the lobby.
+The lobby is intended to meet people who want to play.
+Make up a room name for your group (or just yourself).

+A game must have (at least) one guesser and (at least) one cluegiver per team.
+These roles may be played by ChatBots.
+You may elect to play a cooperative game by filling both roles on only one team.

+Caution: While it is possible to have multiple players with the same role, this is currently untested, unreliable, and chaotic.
+It is a work in progress.

 ### AI Players

 AI players are powered by OpenAI ChatGPT 3.5.
 Using AI players requires an API key, which can be obtained at https://platform.openai.com/api-keys.
 Save the secret key in a file called `gpt-secretkey.txt` in the top-level directory.